luxploit/SkylightOS/CONTRIBUTING.md

 ## Pull Requests

 All pull requests that relate to the OS itself must successfully build, package and install on real hardware.
-This is to ensure and rule out VM flackyness and to provide accurate results.
+This is to ensure and rule out VM flakiness and to provide accurate results.
 Development can however be done using QEMU or Bochs (Bochs can be used however not supported by default, a PR for it would be welcome).

 ## Issues and Feature Ideas